choria-legacy/marionette-collective/website/reference/plugins/ddl.md

 It's fairly obvious what these all do, *:timeout* is how long the MCollective daemon will let the threads run.

+## Required versions
+As of MCollective 2.1.2 you can indicate which is the lowest version of MCollective needed to use a plugin.
+Plugins that do not meet the requirement can not be used.

+{% highlight ruby linenos %}
+requires :mcollective => "2.0.0"
+{% endhighlight %}

+You should add this right after the metadata section in the DDL

 ## Actions, Input and Output
 Defining inputs and outputs is the hardest part, below first the *status* action: